-\m \ni {\bf Theorem \ref{t:main} versus the main result of~\cite{HHO22}.} A different positive answer to Question~\ref{q:Umut} was given by Haim-Kislev, Hind, and Ostrover afterwards in~\cite{HHO22}.
+A different positive answer to Question~\ref{q:Umut} was given by Haim-Kislev, Hind, and Ostrover afterwards in~\cite{HHO22}.
 They showed that for every~$a$ one can remove from the ball~$B^4(a)$ a finite number (depending on~$a$) of parallel {\it symplectic}\/ planes such that the complement symplectically embeds into~$Z^4(1)$.
 Their embedding has very different properties from ours: The removed set is symplectic instead of Lagrangian, and the construction is rigid in the sense that one cannot alter the position of the planes, while our grids are rather arbitrary in view of Theorem~\ref{t:main}.
 The key difference is that in contrast to theirs, our embeddings are exact, a property that we crucially need for deriving Theorems~\ref{t:lagrig} and~\ref{t:legbarriers1}.

+In \cite{HHO24}, the same authors compute the cylindrical capacity of the complement $B^4(1) \setminus P_t$ of a plane with K\"ahler angle $t \in [0,1]$ to be~$\frac{1+t}2$, interpolating between the previously known case of the Lagrangian plane~$\Delta_2 = P_0$ from~\cite{SSVZ24} and the flexible case of a complex plane.
+By contrast, our embedding method leads only to barriers which are Lagrangian skeleta.
+It would be interesting to know whether these Lagrangian skeleta also belong to natural 1-parameter families of sets which do not remain Lagrangian, but still retain some barrier property.

-{\bf Organisation of the paper.} The paper is organized as follows.
-In Section~\ref{s:pol} we recall the results from~\cite{Op13a, Op13b} on symplectic polarisations in dimension four, introduce Liouville polarizations and explain their main relations with symplectic embeddings.
+{\bf Organisation of the paper.} The paper is organised as follows.
+In Section~\ref{s:pol} we recall the results from~\cite{Op13a, Op13b} on symplectic polarisations in dimension four, introduce Liouville polarisations and explain their main relations with symplectic embeddings.